pc6673/UMA8_raw/README.md

 # UMA8_raw
-raw data reading from UMA-8 microphone array.
+Raw data reading from UMA-8 microphone array.
 Jetson TX2 is used for test platform.